International School of Beijing 北京顺义国际学校 Co-hosted with · 联合主办

 Stage 02 — Interview

-Shortlisted students have a short, friendly conversation with the teaching team — about what you want to build, not a test.
+Shortlisted students chat with the teaching team about what they want to build.
 Not every applicant is interviewed.

 Stage 03 — Decision